Uncle Charlie & His Dog Teddy

-Uncle Charlie & His Dog Teddy is the 1970 album from The Nitty Gritty Dirt Band that contains the hit song "Mr. Bojangles".
+Uncle Charlie & His Dog Teddy is the fourth studio album from The Nitty Gritty Dirt Band, released in 1970, including the hit song "Mr. Bojangles".
 The album reached No. 66 on US charts.
 Three singles charted: "Mr. Bojangles" reached No. 9, "House at Pooh Corner" reached No. 53, and "Some Of Shelly's Blues" reached No. 64.
 In Canada, the singles reached No. 2, No. 30, and No. 56.

 The 1994 CD version has the title Uncle Charlie And His Dog on the spine.

+Songs

+"Some of Shelly's Blues" and "Propinquity" were written by Michael Nesmith, best known as a member of The Monkees.

+"Travelin' Mood" was written and first recorded by R&B artist James "We Willie" Waynes in 1955.

+"Clinch Mountain Backstep" is credited to Ruby Rakes, who is the half-sister of The Stanley Brothers.
+She was assigned the rights to many of their songs for financial reasons.

+"Jesse James" is a 1963 recording of Uncle Charlie, who was a relative of Bill McEuen's wife.
+The "Uncle Charlie Interview" is from the same 1963 recording.
+This leads directly into Mr. Bojangles, associating the real man with the song character.